DoraAgyemang/SQL-and-Power-BI-Analysis/README.md

 ### Exploratory Data Analysis

-Exploratory data analaysis (EDA) entails delving into our tables and creating visuals to analyse the data to answer questions such as what is the: a)
+Exploratory data analaysis (EDA) entails delving into our tables and creating visuals to analyse the data to answer questions such as what is the:<p>

+a)
-- Actual Cost for each Transaction Type on a month-to-month?
+- Actual Cost for each Transaction Type on a month-to-month?<p>
  ![image](https://github.com/MYZDEE/SQL-and-Power-BI-Analysis/assets/128803445/8cc0c842-a63d-4fa2-bb2d-474ee3bf4194)<p>
-  From the above visual it can be seen that the month of March had the higest Actual Cost and June with the lowest Actual cost
+From the above visual it can be seen that the month of March had the higest Actual Cost and June with the lowest Actual cost.<p>
+ In the AdventureWorks2014 database, the transaction types P, S, and W are related to the SalesOrderHeader table and represent the following:

+- **P**: Purchase Order
+- **S**: Sales Order
+- **W**: Work Order

 - Average Quantity for every month?
 Group into 3 groups namely High Quantity, Mid Quantity, and Low Quantity.
  ![image](https://github.com/MYZDEE/SQL-and-Power-BI-Analysis/assets/128803445/6d92a76e-30d2-45d8-8f37-8c97950f9f4c)<p>